jroesch-droid/German-Tank-Problem/README.md

 This goes through 3 different estimators: the maximum likelihood estimator (MLE), the method of moments (MOM), and the third unbiased estimator.

-We find out that the third estimator is the best estimator out of the three.
+We find out that the third unbiased estimator is the best estimator out of the three.
+Which is the one the Allies used during WWII